curry-language/curry2go/README.md

     > make

-This copies the directory `gocurry` to a workspace directory of Go.
-Workspace directories can be set using the environment variable `GOPATH`.
-If the variable is not set, the workspace directory `$HOME/go` is assumed.
-Thus, the `make` command copies the directory `gocurry` as follows:

-    > mkdir -p ~/go/src
-    > cp -r gocurry ~/go/src/

-Furthermore, the Curry2Go compiler is installed as executable `bin/curry2goc` and a simple interactive execution environment (a basic "REPL") as executable `bin/curry2goi`.
+This installs the Curry2Go compiler as executable `bin/curry2goc` and an interactive execution environment (a basic "REPL") as executable `bin/curry2goi`.
 However, it is not necessary to use these executables directly.
 Instead, the make process installs in the `bin` directory of this package